Cyriack Skinner

-Cyriack Skinner (1627–1700) was a friend, pupil and amanuensis of the English poet John Milton, and the author of an anonymous biography of the poet.
+Cyriack Skinner (1627–1700) was a friend, pupil and amanuensis (secretary) of the English poet John Milton, and the author of an anonymous biography of the poet.

 Biography

 Cyriack Skinner was the third son of William Skinner, a Lincolnshire squire who died in 1627.

 His mother was Bridget Coke, daughter of the famous jurist Sir Edward Coke.

-Skinner was admitted to Lincoln's Inn on 31 July 1647, and became a lawyer by profession.
+Skinner was admitted to Lincoln's Inn on 31 July 1647 and became a lawyer by profession.

-He came to live near Milton in 1654, and probably began to help the poet at that time.
+He came to live near Milton in 1654 and probably began to help the poet at that time.